Why we have removed Tamil Nadu from restricted states in India

 Karnataka amends The Karnataka Police Act, 1967

-Karnataka has indeed been a hot topic during 2021, from first announcing the potential ban back in February 2021 to approving it in September of the same year.
+Karnataka has indeed been a hot topic during 2021.
+From first announcing the potential ban back in February 2021 to approving it in September of the same year.
 Initially, the main purpose of the ban was to protect players from an otherwise unregulated market.
 However, banning is easier than regulating, something that Uday confirms:

 It is always more politically expedient for the Indian legislators to ban rather than regulate gambling in the country.
-So, if it is a question of regulating versus a simpler ban, it is more likely that they will go for the latter.
+So, if it is a question of regulating versus a simpler ban.
+It is more likely that they will go for the latter.
 The only way this can change is for the gaming and gambling lobby to show the various benefits of regulating this industry as opposed to completely banning it.”

 Opportunities arising online amidst the COVID-19 pandemic

 The pandemic has affected all of us in one way or another.
-Vaccines and greater knowledge of the virus have brought ordinary life back in some areas of the world and have, for the last year and a half, forced people to adapt to a more online lifestyle.
+Vaccines and greater knowledge of the virus have brought ordinary life back in some areas of the world and have.
+For the last year and a half, forced people to adapt to a more online lifestyle.

 Something that has the potential to bring unsuspected improvements in the country as a whole.